shimondoodkin/multipart-js/README.md

 Pre-pre-alpha.
 Almost nothing is here, and what is here is likely completely broken.

+Notably, the unit tests for the writer are broken.

 ## Usage

 If you're familiar with [sax-js](http://github.com/isaacs/sax-js), then most of this should